 - Paying Off Debt- Getting out of debt is probably the most important thing you can do financially.
 The longer you stay in debt, the more interest you pay, the less freedom you have, and the less money you have to put toward more important things like saving for retirement.
 Debt is always a drag on your finances and makes you poorer.
 The longer you have debt, the more you are held back financially.

 - Saving For Retirement- You can’t work forever.
 At some point in your later years you’re probably not going to be producing an income.
-That’s why it’s important to save when you’re young, invest that money, and let it grow exponentially over time.
+That’s why it’s important to save and invest when you’re young, invest that money, and let it grow exponentially over time.
 This is how you become financially secure and have the ability to finance your life when you no longer produce an income to support yourself.
 If you don’t do this you will have to rely on government support which is minimal at best (if it’s available at all).

 Now that we know that saving and paying off debt are both extremely important to your financial health, let’s do a comparison.